FranckFreiburger/http-vue-loader/README.md

 ## Caveat

-Due to a lake of suitable API in Google Chrome and Internet Explorer, syntax errors in the `<script>` section are only reported on FireFox.
+Due to the lack of suitable API in Google Chrome and Internet Explorer, syntax errors in the `<script>` section are only reported on FireFox.

 ## Credits